Gears for Makers | Learn How to Design & Make a Gear

 - Materials and metallurgy

-- CNC Milling a gear with a dividing head
+- Milling a gear with a manual mill and dividing head

 - Tooth Counts for gears in transmissions & Primes